The essential joy of being with horses is that it brings us in contact with the rare elements of grace, beauty, spirit, and fire.

 Thank you to our sponsors.
 Please support our sponsors of CTETA.

 Improving the trails

-This summer Phil Shelp supervised the addition of a special paint to help provide a safe surface with better traction for horses crossing over the elevated bridge on the Elm Fork trail on Lake Lewisville.
+Phil Shelp supervised the addition of a special paint to help provide a safe surface with better traction for horses crossing over the elevated bridge on the Elm Fork trail on Lake Lewisville.

 Thank you to Susan Bodenmiller, Lisa and Howard Broughton for putting in new trail markers on Cross Timbers trail off Dunham Road.

 CTETA at invitation of the Corps of Engineers had several members and four horses participate in the June 9th National Get Outdoors Day event on Lake Lewisville.
 Horseback trail riding and how to safely share the trail with horses was presented.